robertloveridge/robertloveridge.github.io/_pages/02_curriculum_vitae.md

 As a Solutions Architect at Gainsight, I work with new and existing clients to align Gainsight features & functionality to best support their CS strategy, driving towards achievement of desired outcomes.

-Clients consult me on best practices for Gainsight and I help them to define architectural and data structure to support those requirements.
+As a Technical Account Manager, clients consult me on best practices for Gainsight and I help them to define architectural and data structure to support those requirements.
 Aside from consulting, I also act as a Gainsight Administrator for some clients.

 Senior Manager, Global CXM Services Operations & Training
 ------